grantGCode/Shopping-Cart-Application-Frontend/README.md

 ### Set up

-- install [Node](https://nodejs.org/en/download/) if you have not done so already.
+- Install [Node](https://nodejs.org/en/download/) if you have not done so already.
-- run the backend server from [SSSC backend](https://github.com/grantGCode/Shopping-Cart-Application-Backend) on `port 5000` as default port.
+- Run the backend server from [SSSC backend](https://github.com/grantGCode/Shopping-Cart-Application-Backend) on `port 5000` as default port.

 1. Clone this repository
-2. install all dependencies using `npm install`.
+2. Install all dependencies using `npm install`.
 3. Run `npm start` to run the application locally  on `port 3000` as default port.